Expected value of sample information calculations for risk prediction model development: Context and Notations

-Consequently, decision making under current info can be formulated as follows: given sample $d$, a decision maker fits a model to obtain the model parameter estimate $\hat{\theta}$, estimates the ENB of the model, and declares a winner $W(d)$, which returns a value in $\{0, 1, 2\}$.
-The most rational approach for a risk-neutral decision maker is to choose the winning strategy as
+Consequently, decision making under current information can be formulated as follows: given sample $d$, a decision maker fits a model to obtain the model parameter estimate $\hat{\theta}$, estimates the ENB of the model as well as other baseline strategies (as explained below), and declares a winner $W(d)$, which returns a value in $\{0, 1, 2\}$